iceman404/Entrance-Exam-Software/README.md

-# Currently I'm trying to refactor this huge pile of single file source code.
+## Currently I'm trying to refactor this huge pile of single file source code.
-# I look into it and realize that most of the code written here is total garbage/redundant/unnecessary :D
+### I'm looking into it now 🐝 🐝

-# Anyway it is a memory of me building a C based software for the first time. :D
+#### Anyway it is a memory of me writing C based software for the first time. 🐥🐥